American Psycho (film): In popular culture

 Finnish melodic death metal band Children of Bodom used the film's ending monologue "My pain is constant and sharp and I do not hope for a better world for anyone" as a segue between two songs on their 2003 album Hate Crew Deathroll.
 The film's influence can be seen in Kanye West's music video "Love Lockdown" and Maroon 5's music video "Animals".

-In 2013, FX and Lionsgate were developing an American Psycho television series that would have served as a sequel to the film.
-It was to be set in the present, with Patrick Bateman in his 50s, grooming an apprentice (Andrew Low) to be just like him.
-As of 2022 it is presumed to have been cancelled or in development hell.

-The character Bateman mistakenly attributes a quote by Edmund Kemper to Ed Gein, which has led to it being mistaken as such by others; Bateman says: "You know what Ed Gein said about women? ...
-He said 'When I see a pretty girl walking down the street, I think two things.
-One part of me wants to take her out, talk to her, be real nice and sweet and treat her right ... [the other part wonders] what her head would look like on a stick'".
+American metalcore band Ice Nine Kills wrote a song based on the film for their 2021 album The Silver Scream 2: Welcome to Horrorwood called "Hip to Be Scared" and features Papa Roach vocalist Jacoby Shaddix.
 Funny or Die recreated the "Hip to be Square" scene with Huey Lewis in the Bateman role and "Weird Al" Yankovic in the Allen role.
 In the scene, Lewis discusses the artistic merits of the film American Psycho and shows the actual scene.
 It ends with Lewis killing Yankovic saying "Try parodying one of my songs now, you stupid bastard!"
 The video then plays "I Want a New Duck", Yankovic's parody of the Huey Lewis and the News song "I Want a New Drug".

-American metalcore band Ice Nine Kills wrote a song based on the film for their 2021 album The Silver Scream 2: Welcome To Horrorwood called "Hip To Be Scared" and features Papa Roach vocalist Jacoby Shaddix.
+In 2013, FX and Lionsgate were developing an American Psycho television series that would have served as a sequel to the film.
+It was to be set in the present, with Patrick Bateman in his 50s, grooming an apprentice (Andrew Low) to be just like him.
+As of 2024 it is presumed to have been canceled or be in development hell.

-The film is frequently a topic of memes and has been said by some to be relevant due to its themes and satirical nature.
+The film is frequently a topic of memes and has been said by some to be relevant due to its themes and satirical nature; on the other hand, however, the character of Patrick Bateman has seen unironic adoration among men attracted to the idea of the "sigma male" and the capitalist ideals of "hustle culture" espoused by Bateman, even though many people have interpreted the film as heavily criticizing capitalism.